Nate Blasdell

-Nathan Charles Blasdell (born September 26, 1994) is an American musician, songwriter, composer and businessman.
+Nathan Charles Blasdell (born September 26, 1994) is a Paraguayan-American musician, songwriter, composer and businessman.
 He is the former lead guitarist for the experimental band, I Set My Friends on Fire, and currently runs Motorsports management agency, Snow Belt Management, with Buffalo Bills running back, Antonio Williams, and the father of NASCAR driver, Joe Graf Jr. He was previously a guitarist for the post-hardcore experimental rock band The Bunny the Bear from 2013 to 2015.

 Early career

 Music career

-Blasdell was 17 years old when he joined the experimental rock band, The Bunny the Bear, as a touring guitarist, and were signed by Victory Records.
+Blasdell was 19 years old when he joined the experimental rock band, The Bunny the Bear, as a touring guitarist, and were signed by Victory Records.

-Nate left The Bunny the Bear in 2015 to assist the revival of the experimental band, I Set My Friends on Fire, as the new songwriter, replacing Nabil Moo.
+Nate left The Bunny the Bear in 2015 to assist the revival of the experimental band, I Set My Friends on Fire.
 In 2016, Blasdell and the band signed with Tragic Hero Records, and went on tour in the United States, Russia, Europe, United Kingdom, Asia, and Australia.
 At the beginning of 2017, they announced they would no longer be a label for the company.

+After a statement Blasdell posted in 2022, he was relieved of his duties in “ISMFOF” and pursued focuses on his personal project, Losers Club.